rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 2. Then use the Directions functionality to determine the route from your home to your building. **BE CAREFUL:** This map is going to end up on the web.
 Do you want people knowing your exact address?
 Maybe not!
 Use an approximate address location instead.
 Also, be sure to select the mode of travel.
 Do you drive a car, ride a bus, walk, or ride your bike?
 If you fly a plane to get to campus, that's incredible!

 ![Using Google Maps to find a route and mode from home to Campus](lesson-images/google-maps-route.png)
-**Figure XX.** Using Google Maps to find a route and mode from home to Campus.
+**Figure 03.** Using Google Maps to find a route and mode from home to Campus.

 Google Maps allows you to pick between alternative routes, as well as to drag the route to customize the route you really take.
 Feel free to adjust this a little bit, but don't worry too much about it.
 We'll be using another tool to do this later on.